jmr85/laravel/README.md

 # Guide to install the project

 1. Download the repository
-2. Unzip the folder inside the Valet / Laragon directory
+2. Unzip the folder inside the Valet/Laragon directory
 3. Rename the folder (Optional)
 4. Enter the folder from the terminal `cd directory/of/the/folder`
 5. Copy the contents of the `.env.example` file to a new file called` .env`